Siddhant24/Stock-Observer/README.md

 # Stock Observer

 ### About
 #### A Node.js app that displays recent trends for stocks.
-Created using express, mongoDB and socket.io
+Created using express, mongoDB, Highcharts and socket.io

 ### Usage